rl3032/SpotifyRecSys/README.md

 ## Project Overview

-SpotifyRecSys is a music recommendation system project that aims to provide personalized song recommendations to users based on their preferences and listening history.
+SpotifyRecSys is a song-based recommendation system that aims to provide personalized song recommendations to users based on song features.

 ## Table of Contents